stuerp/foo_midi/README.md

 or

-* Import `foo_midi.fbk2-component` into foobar2000 using "File / Preferences / Components / Install...".
+* Import `foo_midi.fbk2-component` into foobar2000 using the "*File / Preferences / Components / Install...*" menu item.

 ## Developing